vedph/gve-doc/export/export-trees.md

 In this method, the texts compared are split into matching segments in synch with one another, like in our example above with two branches.
 Whenever there is a branching, we wrap variants in an `app` element, including each one in `rdg` (or in `lem` when this is a preferred variant).
 This makes it easy to compare different readings side by side, and also to extract the full text of any witness (or version, in our scenario).
 Of course, its drawback is that this encoding may quickly become highly nested and redundant; and there might be issues when trying to adopt different levels of granularity in segmenting text, because we need to keep the branches in synch.

 Apart from segmentation issues anyway, high nesting and redundancy can be mitigated by generating XML encoding via software.
 At any rate, whatever the encoding strategy for our markup export, we first need to transform our graph into a tree.
-In turn, there are a couple of transformation strategies we can devise to best prepare our structure for markup rendition.
+In turn, there are a couple of transformation strategies we could devise to best prepare our structure for markup rendition.
 Let us start from the less constrained one, which is thus less distant from our source graph.

 ### N-ary Tree